CHRISTIANITY

 THE THIRD EPISTLE OF JOHN

-once again, and welcome back to Daily Bread.
+Greetings to you once again, and welcome back to Daily Bread.
 Our study today of this third

-letter written by the apostle John is addressed to Gaius.
+letter written by the Apostle John is addressed to Gaius.
 You may remember

 traveling companions.
 His faith was enough to inspire John to write this